negedng/DataAugmentationAnalysis/README.md

 ## Machine Learning models
 We are using Machine Learning models described in the lecture
 ## Performance analysis and Results
 We compare the different models and different methods.
-Results will available here with the lecturer's approval.
+Results will be available here with the lecturer's approval.
 ## Team members
  - Gergely Dániel Németh
  - Hanliang Rao